 It is establishing itself as a Singapore-headquartered, tech-empowered company, helping consumers gain control of their financial wellbeing at every stage of their lives.

-Singlife’s Group Head of Strategic Marketing and Communications, Debra Soon spoke about the brand’s purpose, “Singaporeans are planners and often worried about our financial future.
+Singlife’s Group Head, Brand, Communications and Marketing , Debra Soon spoke about the brand’s purpose, “Singaporeans are planners and often worried about our financial future.
 We want you to know that you are not alone in your journey, that it can be a positive one.
 It doesn’t and shouldn’t be a difficult or negative thing to take stock of your insurance and financial needs and take control and plan.
 There can and must be a better way and we will be with you on your journey and enable you with our products, tools and financial advisors.”